Grass.io Honest Review + Real Payment Proof: Is It Really Possible to Earn Big Passively?

 Option 1 – Bandwidth Sharing

-For example, if your network quality is 75% and your device stays connected for one hour:
+For example, if your network quality is 75% and your device stays connected for one hour, you’ll earn Uptime Points as follows:

 One cool thing about Grass is that you can run its app or extension on multiple devices using the same network (IP address).
-However, if multiple devices share the same IP, you’ll earn reduced points across those devices.
-To get full points on each device, you’ll need to use different networks (IP addresses).
+However, if multiple devices share the same IP, you’ll earn reduced Uptime Points across those devices.
+To earn full Uptime Points on each device, you’ll need to use different networks (IP addresses).

 Option 2 – Uptime Bonus

 Grass rewards your consistency.
-Once your total device uptime hits 100 hours, you’ll earn a 5,000 Grass Points bonus—just for staying connected!
+Once your total device uptime reaches 100 hours, you’ll earn a 5,000 Uptime Points bonus—just for staying connected.

 Option 3 – Invite Friends

 Once you join Grass, you’ll get a unique referral link.
-Share it with others, and when someone signs up using your link and starts earning Grass Points by sharing their internet, you earn too:
+Share it with others, and when someone signs up using your link and starts earning Uptime Points and Network Points, you earn too.

-- Level 1: Earn 20% bonus Grass Points for every point your direct referral earns from bandwidth sharing—forever.
-They still get 100% of their earnings; your bonus comes from Grass.
+- Level 1: Earn a 20% bonus in Uptime Points and Network Points from the Uptime Points and Network Points earned by your direct referrals—forever.
+They still receive 100% of their own points; your bonus comes from Grass.

-- Level 2: Earn an extra 10% bonus from what your referral’s referrals earn.
+- Level 2: Earn an extra 10% bonus in Uptime Points and Network Points from the points earned by your second-level referrals.

-- Level 3: Earn 5% bonus from the earnings of your third-level referrals.
+- Level 3: Earn a 5% bonus in Uptime Points and Network Points from the points earned by your third-level referrals.

 And there’s more!
-When your direct referral reaches 100 hours of uptime, you’ll get a 2,500 Grass Points bonus—on top of your regular referral earnings.
+When your direct referral reaches 100 hours of uptime, you’ll receive a 2,500 Uptime Points bonus on top of your regular referral rewards.

 There’s no limit to how many people you can invite.
-The more active users you bring in, the more Grass Points you keep earning—passively.
-If you’re good at building a referral network, this program gives you a great chance to turn your connections into a steady stream of long-term rewards on Grass.
+The more active users you bring in, the more Uptime Points and Network Points you can earn passively.
+If you’re good at building a referral network, this program gives you a great opportunity to turn your connections into long-term rewards on Grass.

 When you first join, you start at Tier 0 (which means you haven’t reached any level yet).
 You can move up through the tiers automatically by meeting either of these conditions:

-- Earning a certain number of Grass Points from your referrals, or
+- Earning a certain number of Uptime Points by keeping your connection active or through your referrals—or a combination of both.

 - Inviting a certain number of active direct referrals (they must stay connected for at least 100 hours to be considered active).

 Each time you level up, you unlock bigger bonus rewards.
-And when you reach Tier 10 (X), Grass gives you a massive 250,000 Grass Points as a bonus!
+When you reach Tier 10 (X), Grass gives you a massive 250,000 Uptime Points bonus.

-These bonuses aren’t added automatically—you’ll need to go to the Referral Program page and click the Claim button to collect them.
+These bonuses aren’t added automatically.
+You’ll need to visit the Rewards page and click the Claim button to collect them.

 Option 5 – Social Media Giveaways